18 Top-Rated Small Towns in Connecticut

 The Seaport Museum is worthy of at least a few hours of your time.
 It's packed with interesting things to see – like a recreated 19th-century fishing village, children's museum, and an old wooden whaling ship.
 You can also board a cruise from here.

 The Mystic Aquarium is another must-see, with beluga whales, seals, and a bevy of other creatures (hello, penguins) who will wave a fin at your kids in greeting.
 Across the street lies the lovely Olde Mistick VIllage, an open-air mall set in a recreated 18th-century village.
+Come hungry as there are a ton of eateries to choose from.
+Don't miss the flavored popcorn or fresh fudge on offer.

 Board the world's first nuclear-powered submarine at the Historic Ship Nautilus & Submarine Force Museum.
 Parents will appreciate the free admission, and kids will love the working periscopes.
 Finally, make sure to have a slice at the restaurant Julia Roberts made famous in Mystic Pizza.